Drever

 Unique facts and fascinating details

-• The name 'Drever' is derived from the Swedish word 'driva', which means to drive or hunt.
+- The name 'Drever' is derived from the Swedish word 'driva', which means 'to drive' or 'to hunt'.

-• Despite their short legs, they are incredibly fast and agile in deep snow.
+- Despite their short stature, they are incredibly hardy and can work in deep snow and harsh weather conditions.

 Frequently Asked Questions